doingweb/git-your-best-friend-ever/slides/whats-in-a-commit.md

 note:

-Commits, trees, and blobs are all stored together in the key-value store (`objects` directory).
+Commits, trees, and blobs are all stored together in the key-value store.